Hyle-org/devhub-hyle/docs/quickstart/custom-identity-contract.md

 ## When to use identity contracts on Hylé

-On Hylé, any smart contract can serve as proof of identity.
-This flexibility allows you to register your preferred identity source as a smart contract for account identification.
-Hylé also ships [a native `hydentity` contract](https://github.com/Hyle-org/hyle/tree/main/crates/contracts/hydentity) for simplicity.
+On Hylé, **any smart contract can be a proof of identity**.
+This flexibility enables you to register your preferred identity source as a smart contract for account identification. ;If you don't want to use a custom identity source, Hylé ships [a native `hydentity` contract](https://github.com/Hyle-org/hyle/tree/main/crates/contracts/hydentity).

 This guide walks you through creating and deploying your first simple identity contract using Hylé and RISC Zero.
 We'll use [our simple identity example](https://github.com/Hyle-org/examples/tree/main/simple-identity), which mirrors our [simple token transfer example](./your-first-smart-contract.md).

-For a deeper understanding of smart contracts, explore our [identity management documentation](../concepts/identity.md).
+If you’re new to identity management on Hylé, read the [identity management concept page](../concepts/identity.md).

 ## Run the example

 !!! warning
-    Our examples work on Hylé v0.7.2.
-Subsequent versions introduce breaking changes which have not yet been reflected in our examples.
+    Our examples work on Hylé v0.11.1.
+Later versions may introduce breaking changes which have not yet been reflected in our examples.

 !!! info
-    You can jump to [Code Snippets](#code-snippets) for an in-depth look at the contract.
+    Jump to [Code Snippets](#code-snippets) for an in-depth look at the contract.

 ### Prerequisites